 By: Matt Kelly | @mattkellyMLB

-Black MLB stars of the late 1940s and early 1950s like Robinson, Larry Doby, Monte Irvin, Ernie Banks and Hank Aaron would have had a tougher time attracting the attention of Major League scouts had it not been for the Negro Leagues, the wildly popular organization that traces its roots back to Foster -- known to many as the “Father of Black Baseball.”
+Foster saw how an organized league could help Black teams and their stars break free of selfish booking agents and bring in the crowds they deserved -- and his vision proved critical.
+Black MLB stars of the late 1940s and early 1950s like Robinson, Larry Doby, Monte Irvin, Ernie Banks and Hank Aaron would have had a tougher time attracting the attention of Major League scouts had it not been for the Negro Leagues, the wildly popular organization that traces its roots back to Foster – known to many as the “Father of Black Baseball.”
 But Foster was more than simply a league founder; he was also considered one of the best pitchers and managers of the early 20th Century.
 Here are some key points to know about Foster, who was inducted into the National Baseball Hall of Fame in 1981.

 • Foster was born in Calvert, Texas on Sept.
 17, 1879, and saw several of his siblings succumb to tuberculosis.
 Seeing the first-hand effects of the disease affected Foster, who later said “if it hadn’t been for playing ball and living outdoors, I don’t suppose I’d (be) here today.”